NorthWestern Corporation (NWE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1923 NorthWestern Public Service Company (NWPS) is founded Laid the groundwork for utility service in South Dakota and Nebraska.
+1923 Northwestern Public Service Company (NWPS) is incorporated.
+Established the foundational utility service across South Dakota and Nebraska.

 NorthWestern Corporation's Transformative Moments